guand/interview-practice/README.md

-# microsoft-interview-practice
+#interview-practice
-practice questions for Microsoft interview in the Python language, hope this helps anyone else if they need it
+practice questions for interview in the Python language, hope this helps anyone else if they need it